andrew-reid-cra/test-code/README.md

 ```

 ## Building & Testing
-RADAR targets Java 17 and Maven.
-Run `mvn test` to execute the unit suite (no external capture device required).
-The repository ships with JNR bindings for libpcap; on systems without libpcap available you can still run assemble/poster stages against existing segment files.
+RADAR targets Java 17+ and Maven.
+Run `mvn verify` for a full build; `mvn -q -DskipTests package` is sufficient for the CLI smoke sequence above.
+Unit tests cover flow reassembly, protocol adapters, persistence sinks, and poster pipelines.

 ## Next Steps
-- Extend `ReorderingFlowAssembler` or add adapters for new protocols by wiring a reconstructor + pairing engine into `CompositionRoot`.
+- Extend `ReorderingFlowAssembler` or add adapters for new protocols by wiring a reconstructor and pairing engine into `CompositionRoot`.
-- Customize persistence by implementing `PersistencePort` or the poster output if you need alternate artifact formats.
+- Implement additional `PersistencePort`/poster adapters if you need alternate storage or reporting formats.
-- Review `src/test/java/...` for focused tests covering flow reassembly, TN3270 pairing, persistence sinks, and the poster pipeline.
+- Review the test suite under `src/test/java` for examples of stubbing packet sources, Kafka adapters, and poster outputs.